 “More, a lot more, maybe a score.”

-Faolan nodded quickly.
+Faolan stood.
 “Stay here, I’ll see what I can do for your friends.”
 He grabbed his bow and quiver and ran for the woods.
-The path to the dwarves’ caves was well traveled
+The path to the dwarves’ caves was well traveled and easy

-and easy to follow in the rapidly dying light.
+to follow in the dying light.
 The ambush had to have been on it.
 The question was, had the goblins gotten the prisoners down and tied?
-It was unlikely they had
+It was unlikely they had killed the

 As he ran, Faolan pulled four arrows from his quiver and notched one.
 The other three went between the fingers of his left hand at the top of the feathers.
 He was just starting to